 Deepgram Raises $25M to Expand Enterprise Speech Recognition Platform

-Speech recognition technology startup Deepgram has closed a $25 million Series B funding round led by Tiger Global with participation from Wing Venture Capital, Citi Ventures, SAP.io, and NVIDIA Inception GPU Ventures.
+Speech recognition technology startup Deepgram has raised $25 million as part of a Series B funding round led by Tiger Global with participation from Wing Venture Capital, Citi Ventures, SAP.io, and NVIDIA Inception GPU Ventures.
 The funding almost doubles the investment raised by Deepgram as it expands the reach and features offered by its enterprise-focused automatic speech transcription and analysis platform.

 Deepgram’s technology gives enterprise systems voice transcription and analytics in real-time and in batches.
 The platform records and analyzes customer interactions, internal meetings and presentations, and any other conversation.
 Deepgram has long claimed better accuracy, greater than 95%, and higher efficiency for its automatic speech recognition using end-to-end deep learning and tunable models based on industry and environment compared to traditional heuristic models.
 The flexible nature of the platform and its ability to accommodate the quirks and vagaries of individual companies and industries combined with the accuracy attract enterprises looking to invest in voice services.